signet-framework/case-study/pages/case-study/contract_testing.md

 ## Evaluating various forms of Contract Testing

 There are many approaches to contract testing, and each vendor has a slightly different take on how it should be conducted.
-Methodologies are grouped into three categories according on how they determine the details of the contract.
+Methodologies are grouped into three categories according to how they determine the details of the contract.
 We will examine each of them in turn.

 - Consumer-driven - the consumer service is the source of truth
 - Provider-driven - the provider service is the source of truth